 It is a key part of our current work as a Diocese to develop ‘whole-life disciples’ – which includes encouraging better knowledge of the Bible – an initiative supported by a YouTube video, featuring people of all ages and backgrounds from across Lancashire, and first shown at the Diocesan Conference that was held in September 2018.

-At the Primary Visitations of Churchwardens in May, the Bishop's Bible Challenge was given a further impetus when I introduced a new booklet, suitable for all ages, entitled 'Knowing The Scriptures Better'.
+Meanwhile, at the Primary Visitations of Churchwardens in 2019, the Bishop's Bible Challenge was given a further impetus when I introduced a new booklet, suitable for all ages, entitled 'Knowing The Scriptures Better'.
 The booklet is suitable for a wide age range and people at all stages of the discipleship journey.

 Multiple copies of the booklet can still be ordered free from the Diocesan Offices - see the end of this article for order details.